Productivity and efficiency are two words people often use interchangeably.

 The bottom line?

 Productivity without efficiency can increase your costs and reduce the quality of your products and services.

 On the other hand, efficiency without productivity might hurt your ability to scale and grow in highly competitive industries.

 Hopefully, you now have a better understanding of the differences between these two terms and some ideas to get the best of both worlds.

-Sign up for our How to Manage People course to learn more skills that can help you and your team become more productive and efficient at work.
+Check out our course on How to Manage People to learn more skills that can help you and your team become more productive and efficient at work.

 Pareto Labs offers engaging on demand courses in business fundamentals.
 Built to help you elevate your game at work, our courses distill complex business topics — like how to read financial statements, how to manage people, or even how to value a business — into digestible lessons.
 No business background required.
 Our library of 200+ lessons will teach you exactly what you need to know to use it at work tomorrow.
 Sign up for a free trial today to start watching.